Built-In Caching

 See for progress.

-From v8.2.0, flutter_map provides simple automatically-enabled built-in caching for the NetworkTileProvider
+From v8.2.0, flutter_map provides simple automatically-enabled built-in caching for compatible tile providers (such as NetworkTileProvider

 Built-in caching is not a replacement for caching which can better guarantee resilience.
 It provides no guarantees as to the safety of cached tiles, which may become unexpectedly lost/inaccessible at any time.